 Building a thriving business on mobile is inherently complex.
 Technology is a blessing and a curse; it brings a solution adequate to the size of the task, but is also a catalyst for confusion, rather than convenience.
 But if organizations understand the root cause of this complexity, and discover the alternatives available, the simplicity that users enjoy on mobile, can be achieved and used as a competitive advantage.
 This blog is designed to assist with exactly that.

 Today, there are over 4.5 billion consumers on mobile, and more big data available than ever before.
-But with privacy legislation such a GDPR enforceable by law, organizations must ensure all data used (first-party or third-party) is consented and compliant.
+But with data privacy legislation such a GDPR enforceable by law, organizations must ensure all data used (first-party or third-party) is consented and compliant.
 Not a simple task to manage, and therein lies a modern complexity constant.
-Consented data is now a legal imperative, a deeply woven prerequisite to all of the following
+Data privacy compliance for advertising is now a legal imperative, a deeply woven prerequisite to all of the following

 Mind the data gap